Small business payroll · UK guide · 2026

 What employer costs come with hiring my first employee?

-Beyond the gross salary, employer costs include: employer National Insurance contributions on earnings above the secondary threshold [VERIFY rate at gov.uk], employer pension contributions (minimum 3% under auto-enrolment on qualifying earnings) [VERIFY], any benefits in kind (which have P11D implications), and employer liability insurance (legally required).
-Employer NI and pension add approximately 15–20% on top of gross salary for most small business employees.
-[VERIFY current rates]
+Beyond the gross salary, employer costs include: employer National Insurance contributions at 15% on earnings above the £5,000 secondary threshold, employer pension contributions (minimum 3% under auto-enrolment on qualifying earnings), any benefits in kind (which have P11D implications), and employer liability insurance (legally required).
+Employer NI and pension add approximately 18–20% on top of gross salary for most small business employees.
+The £10,500 Employment Allowance can offset employer NI for eligible employers.

 What is auto-enrolment?